retaildevcrews/ngsa-java/README.md

 > Visual Studio Codespaces is the easiest way to evaluate ngsa-java.

-Visual Studio Codespaces is the easiest way to evaluate ngsa.
-Follow the setup steps in the [Ngsa readme](https://github.com/retaildevcrews/ngsa) to setup Codespaces.

 1. Set up Codespaces from the GitHub repo

 2. Input credentials in CosmosUrl and CosmosKey files within secrets folder (Create files if necessary)